 Canned Plum Jam

 Savor the plummiest of jams on toast, spooned over thick Greek yogurt, or as a chutneylike partner for sliced turkey.
-You can also prepare this recipe using other stone fruits, such as peaches, nectarines, or apricots.

 - Yield: Makes four 1/2-pint jars

 - 3 pounds plums (or other stone fruit such as peaches, nectarines, or apricots), pitted and quartered

 Combine plums, sugar, lemon juice, and salt in a stockpot over high heat.
 Bring to a boil, mashing with a potato masher.
 Skim scum off top.

 Boil, skimming and stirring frequently, until bubbles slow, you can see chunks of fruit showing through top, and mixture clings to a spoon, falling off in languid clumps, 10 to 12 minutes.
 Pick up and discard skins with a fork, if desired.